gjdandin/twitter-sentiment-analysis-website/README.md

 ### Getting started
 1. Start a Flask project
 2. Install the dependencies on requirements.txt
+3. install vader lexicon by typing the following in python console:
+   > import nltk
+> nltk.download('vader_lexicon')
-3. Register a developer account on Twitter to access their API
+4. Register a developer account on Twitter to access their API
-4. Add accessTokens and API keys as environment variables in main.py
+5. Add accessTokens and API keys as environment variables in main.py
-5. Run the flask app by writing "manage.py runserver" on console.
+6. Run the flask app by writing "manage.py runserver" on console.

 #### About the branches
 The other branches use different NLP frameworks/methods than NLTK.
 Mainly Textblob and Textblobs NaiveBayesAnalyzer with an inferior trained model.